edgedb/easy-edgedb/README.md

   Object {name: 'Jonathan Harker', is_single: false},
 ```

 This also shows why abstract types are useful.
-Here we were able to do a quick search on the `Person` type and got data from both `Vampire` and `NPC`, because they both come from `abstract type Person`.
+Here we did a quick search on `Person` for data from both `Vampire` and `NPC`, because they both come from `abstract type Person`.

 We can also put a computable in the type itself.